 , as

-For those tools that, unlike Python keywords and built-ins, are not already available to your Python program, you’ll need to import them into your program.
-There are many useful modules available in Python’s standard library that are only an import away.
-There are also many other useful libraries and tools available in PyPI that, once you’ve installed them into your environment, you’ll need to import into your programs.
+Some tools, such as Python keywords and built-in functions, are always available in your program.
+However, for other tools that aren’t built in, you’ll need to import them.
+Python’s standard library offers many useful modules that are only an import away.
+Additionally, PyPI provides a vast collection of third-party libraries and tools that, once you’ve installed them into your environment, you’ll need to import into your programs.

 The following are brief descriptions of the three Python keywords used for importing modules into your program.
 For more information about these keywords, check out Python Modules and Packages – An Introduction and Python import: Advanced Techniques and Tips.